rarebreed/mercury/README.md

 ## Why react?
 Why not cyclejs?

-Ok, I like cyclejs a lot.
+Ok, I like [cyclejs][-cyclejs] a lot.
 It's a really elegant framework that truly embraces Functional Reactive Programming.
 Calling react functional is almost insulting.
 Most components are stateful and the state is held either inside the component itself, or the state is stuffed inside a state store like redux or mobx.

 React also has some quirks to it.
-Being familiar with react lifecycle is required if you want accurate testing results.
+Being familiar with [react lifecycle][-react-evts] is required if you want accurate testing results.
 And if you use setState, you have to realize that this.state is updated asynchronously (in other words, the react devs force you to use setState to write to this.state, but they don't tell you how to asynchronously get the value of this.state).
 Why is